San Francisco attractions range from the gorgeous Golden Gate Bridge to the infamous prison on Alcatraz Island.

 Kids of all ages will love spending time at the Exploratorium.
 It is often described as a hands-on science and human perception museum.

 This expansive museum on SF's Piers 15 & 17 features exhibits on everything ranging from our famous local fog to human cells and more.
 You can also learn more about light, sound, and human interactions.

-	While many of the exhibits are hands on, you will also find a lot of exhibits that change constantly so you will have a new experience every time you visit it.
+While many of the exhibits are hands-on, you will also find a lot of them change constantly, so you will have a new experience every time you visit it.

 The Japanese Tea Garden is another one of the highly rated San Francisco attractions.
 You will find it inside Golden Gate Park.

-	This five-acre attraction in San Francisco first opened in 1894 as part of a World's Fair and was called the California Midwinter International Exposition.
-It has been expanded since it first opened, and has continued to grow over the years as locals donate money, structures, and time to create the beautiful garden it is today.
+This five-acre attraction in San Francisco originally opened in 1894 as part of a World's Fair and was called the California Midwinter International Exposition.
+It has been expanded since it first opened and has continued to grow over the years as locals donate money, structures, and time to create the beautiful garden it is today.

-	Highlights of the Japanese Tea Garden include the arched drum bridge, pagodas, and the Zen garden.
+Some of the Japanese Tea Garden highlights include the arched drum bridge, pagodas, and the Zen garden.
 I also love spending some time in the tea house sipping on a drink and enjoying my surroundings.

 The stadium sits along the SF Bay with gorgeous views of the surrounding area.
 Since there is a breeze off the water, it also stays cool and makes for a pleasant way to spend an afternoon or evening in San Francisco.

-	Our famous LGBTQ district, the Castro, is another must see attraction in San Francisco.
-This colorful district is full of history and there are always interesting activities going on.
+Our famous LGBTQ district, the Castro, is another must-see attraction in San Francisco.
+This colorful district is full of history and always has interesting activities.

 This district was transformed into one of the first gay districts in the US during the 1960s and 1970s.
 As more families moved to the suburbs, the LGBT community saw this as the perfect place to call home.